Origin-Byte/sui-unity-sdk/README.md

 ## Dependencies

-Every dependency used by the SDK and added with source code can be found in ./Assets/SuiUnitySDK/Plugins.
+Every dependency used by the SDK can be found in ./Assets/SuiUnitySDK/Plugins.

-Nuget packages are in ./Assets/SuiUnitySDK/NuGetPackages
+Nuget packages are in ./Assets/SuiUnitySDK/Plugins/NuGetPackages

 - `suinet`, our internal C#/.NET Sui library.
 It will be regularly updated as features are added to the core library.
 - `Chaos.NaCl.Standard`